aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 </figure>

 Note:
-- This guy is a standard reviewer who likes your code.
-It's easy to be this guy.
+- Firstly be responsive! otherwise project will fail.
+- Everyone is familiar with +1, and it's easy to give positive feedback.
-- If you don't like someone's code, you have to tread more carefully.
+- If you want to give a -1, it's a bit more complicated ...

 <!-- .slide: data-state="normal" id="constructive-collaboration" data-timing="60" -->